seb1080/webOneBiteAtaTime/basics/vue/VueJS.md

 ### Compilation Scope

-Everyting in the parent template is compiled in the parent scope, everything in the child template is compiled in the child scope.
+Everything in the parent template is compiled in the parent scope, everything in the child template is compiled in the child scope.

 ### Scoped Slots